-Clemson University invites applications for a tenure-track Assistant Professor as part of a Cluster Hire at the Center for Human Genetics, with an expected start date of August 2022.
+Clemson University invites applications for two tenure-track Assistant Professors as part of a Cluster Hire at the Center for Human Genetics, with an expected start date of August 2022.
 Clemson University offers competitive salaries, benefits and start-up funds.

 Clemson University is committed to building a diverse and inclusive community of faculty scholars dedicated to working and teaching in a multi-cultural environment (http://www.clemson.edu/inclusion/).
 We encourage applications from women, minorities and individuals with a commitment to mentoring colleagues and students from demographic groups underrepresented in the sciences.
 We are also supportive of the needs of dual-career couples.

 Successful candidates must hold a doctoral degree and have postdoctoral experience.
 Competitive candidates will demonstrate an ability to develop a vigorous and independent, externally funded and nationally recognized research program; demonstrate teaching excellence and a commitment to diversity inclusion; and participate in relevant undergraduate and graduate education programs.

 Applicants should submit the following items via Interfolio at http://apply.interfolio.com/99433: (1) cover letter; (2) Curriculum Vitae; (3) statement of research interests including future plans; (4) statement of teaching interests and experience; (5) statement describing past experience and/or future plans to promote diversity and inclusion; and (6) up to three reprints in one PDF.
 Applicants should also arrange, through Interfolio, the submission of three confidential letters of recommendation on their behalf.

 Inquiries should be directed to Dr. Trudy Mackay (email@example.com).

 For full consideration, applications should be submitted by January 15, 2022.
 Review will continue until the position is filled.